James Burbage: Performance at The Theatre

 Burbage was very confident that spectators would come to The Theatre, even if they had to go through open fields to get there.
 One contemporary of the time referred to people streaming out of the city to see the plays there.
 The Theatre was considered a grand classical name.
 It was made mostly of wood, with ironwork scattered throughout.
 There was a tiring house for the players, and galleries and luxury seats providing better viewing and privacy.
 These seats would typically cost an extra penny or two pence, as opposed to a penny for the average attendee.

 The Theatre was tested by the appearance of another playhouse, the Curtain Theatre, placed only 200 yards closer to the city walls.
 It was built by Henry Lanman (or Laneham), who had a close business relationship with Burbage and his associates.
 The two theatres pooled their profits together between the proprietors, using the Curtain Theatre to ease people into the more complex performances at The Theatre.
 As time went on, the shows in these playhouses became better organized, more popular, resourceful, and sophisticated in production.
 More playhouses such as The Rose and The Swan were built.

 The Blackfriars

 On 4 February 1596 Burbage purchased the Blackfriars Theatre property for £600.
 The building had once been a Dominican monastery in the south-west corner of London, but Burbage had plans to renovate the building into the English-speaking world's first permanent, purpose-built indoor theatre.
-However, in November 1596, the residents of the district petitioned and managed to win a ban on play performances at the theatre.
+However, in November 1596, the residents of the district, led by Lady Elizabeth Russell, petitioned and managed to win a ban on play performances at the theatre.
+It was suggested that the stress of losing his business in this way contributed to Burbage's death the following year.